ramkumar0718/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-Tic Tac Toe in java
+Tic Tac Toe game in java.
+You can play with computer AI.